-PITTSBURGH, PA [change to PHILADELPHIA, PA where applicable] – ModWash will be opening over 50 new car wash locations in the Pittsburgh, PA and Philadelphia, PA markets, deploying over $200M in capital over the course of the next 24 months to fuel its rapid strategic growth plan.
+PITTSBURGH, PA– ModWash, a privately held company started by Hutton, a national real estate development firm, will be opening over 50 new car wash locations in the Pittsburgh, PA and Philadelphia, PA markets, deploying over $200M in capital over the course of the next 24 months to fuel its rapid strategic growth plan.

-The company currently has almost 25 sites either under construction, under contract, or in the due diligence stages of acquisition.
-The ModWash development team has been securing assets and building strong relationships in these markets for over a year and intends to be the most significant car wash chain in both Pittsburgh and Philadelphia.
+The company currently has 26 sites either under construction, under contract, or in the due diligence stages of development and acquisition.
+The Hutton development team, working with ModWash, has been securing locations and leveraging existing relationships in these markets for the past two years.
+ModWash is poised to exceed 50 open washes in the next 24 months and intends to be the most significant car wash operator in both Pittsburgh and Philadelphia, which includes the South New Jersey market as well.

 “We look forward to expanding quickly throughout these areas.
 We’re working fervently to build our team and infrastructure to support our incredible projected growth.
-We plan to go deep in both markets, creating enduring relationships and instilling positive change in both communities,” said ModWash CEO John (JT) Thomson.
+We plan to go deep in both markets, creating a strong and well-recognized brand throughout the entire state of Pennsylvania and Southern New Jersey,” said ModWash CEO John (JT) Thomson.

-Grand Openings to come

-With each new location’s grand opening, ModWash offers complimentary car washes to new customers and exclusive grand opening specials on unlimited ModMemberships.
-Access to complimentary vacuums, microfiber towels, sanitizer spray, glass cleaner and carpet floor mat cleaner is included with all washes.

-“The exceptional quality of service that we offer at each ModWash location will undeniably set us apart in these markets.
-We look forward to serving both Pittsburgh and Philadelphia with the ModWash difference that has already inspired thousands to become loyal ModWash members and customers in multiple U.S. states,” said Thomson.

-Apart from this major entrance into the Pittsburgh and Philadelphia markets, some of the next ModWash locations will open in Florida, New Jersey and North Carolina.
-For more information about ModWash, please visit ModWash.com.
+In addition to this major entrance into the Pittsburgh and Philadelphia markets, ModWash will open car washes in Florida, Ohio, Michigan, South Carolina and North Carolina.

+“There is no doubt that Hutton’s real estate development experience and exceptional team will give ModWash a strategic advantage in the push to build new car washes.
+We are excited about the explosive growth that is coming over the next 12 to 24 months,” said Karen Hutton, CEO and president of Hutton.

 About ModWash

-ModWash is an express car wash that exists to make life brilliant, creating a ripple effect in local communities.
-With every elevated customer experience, every sparkling-clean car they deliver, and every community they serve, they live their mission, nurturing more brilliance everywhere.
-At ModWash, your experience starts with a wash, but it doesn’t stop there.
-ModWash believes in making a difference, one honest, compassionate action at a time.
-With 16 locations open and operating by the end of 2020, 30 locations by the end of 2021, and over 100 locations projected to be operating across 15 states by the end of 2023, they’re projected to be one of the fastest-growing car wash companies in the US.
-For more information, please visit ModWash.com.
+ModWash is an express car wash committed to providing a rewarding and positive experience for its team members, customers, and the communities it serves.
+For more information, please visit ModWash.com and Hutton.build.